Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: VicCA morphologies

 At each simulation step, diffusion is followed by a growth update via CA rules, after which the adatom concentration is replenished to a fixed value, mimicking a constant external incoming flux of particles.
 Unlike conventional Monte Carlo models, VicCA decouples diffusion, attachment, and nucleation processes, allowing independent control of kinetic parameters such as step attachment, kink incorporation, diffusion length, and external flux.
 Time and temperature scales are set through the diffusion barriers, the number of diffusion attempts, and the adatom concentration, providing a flexible framework for studying step bunching, meandering, and more complex patterns arising from their interplay.
+Note that due to the discreteness of the adatom layer, unlike in continuous models, attachment to the step occurs at randomly distributed locations.
+Consequently, no initial perturbation is required to initiate the process or destabilize the step positions.